Geetha63/MS-Teams-Scripts/CreateMessaging Policy/README.md

 Determines whether a user is allowed to chat.
 Set this to TRUE to allow a user to chat across private chat, group chat and in meetings.
 Set this to FALSE to prohibit all chat.

-Type                      	Boolean
+Type:                        	Boolean
 --------------------------------------

-Position                  	Named
+Position:                  	  Named
 --------------------------------------

-Default value             	None
+Default value:             	  None
 --------------------------------------

-Accept pipeline input     	False
+Accept pipeline input:     	  False
 --------------------------------------

-Accept wildcard characters	False
+Accept wildcard characters:	  False

 ##### prerequisite